-Description of significant matter Our audit approach Under ISA (UK) 240 "The Auditor's responsibility to consider fraud in an audit of financial statements", there is a presumed significant risk of management override of internal controls.
+Under ISA (UK) 240 "The Auditor's responsibility to consider fraud in an audit of financial statements", there is a presumed significant risk of management override of internal controls.
 The primary responsibility for the prevention and detection of fraud rests with management.
 They are responsible for establishing a robust system of internal control designed to support the achievement of policies, aims and objectives and to manage the risks facing the entity; this includes the risk of fraud.
+Our procedures included, but not limited to: Extracting source documentation which included trial balances and nominal ledgers, and reconciling this source material to the opening and closing financial information; We applied professional skepticism when selecting a sample of journal entries to test, which has a direct correlation to where we have assessed the key risks in respect of fraud and includes our assessment of management override of control.
 Our audit is designed to provide reasonable assurance that the financial statements as a whole are free from material misstatement, whether caused by fraud or error.
 Based on the operations, aims and objectives of the company, we have determined that this area requires significant auditor attention.
-Details on the basis of preparation of the financial statements can be found in Note 2.
-Extracting source documentation which included trial balances and nominal ledgers, and reconciling this source material to the opening and closing financial information; Selecting journal entries to test on a sample basis, which has a direct correlation to where we have assessed the key risks in respect of fraud and includes our assessment of management override of control.
 We incorporated elements of unpredictability when selecting items for testing and also placed focus upon significant unusual transactions which would appear to be outside the normal course of business.
-We obtained supporting documentation and evidence of authorisation and review.; Enquiring of management about risks of fraud and the controls put in place to address those risks.
-Enquiring the management as well about inappropriate and unusual activity; and An assessment of whether the financial results and accounting records include any significant or unusual transactions which were not in line with UK-adopted IAS.
+We obtained supporting documentation and evidence of authorisation and review; Details on the basis of preparation of the financial statements can be found in Note 2.
+We enquired with management about the risks of fraud and the controls put in place to address those risks, as well as inappropriate or unusual activity; and We performed an assessment of whether the financial results and accounting records include any significant or unusual transactions which were not in line with UK-adopted IAS.
 We completed our planned audit procedures, with no exceptions noted.